upb-uc4/hlf-network/README.md

 The startNetwork script uses these filled configuration files and deploys the corresponding entities to kubernetes.
 The script follows the operations guide.
 We mount the temporary  `tmp` folder to kubernetes which allows us to easily copy certificates and provide resources to the containers.

 We deploy all kubernetes components to the same hlf-production-network namespace which allows use to easily delete and restart the network from scratch.

+use of namespace (?)

+Issue with timeouts, integrated wait commands (?)

 ### Working with Pods